luzmo-official/cumulio-auth0/Readme.md

     * Save the changes

-    * In the connections tab: deactive google-oauth2 (to hide social)
+   in Connections: deactive google-oauth2 (to hide social)

-3. In the API menu -> copy 'API audience' to the audience attribute in the auth_config.json file
+3. In Applications -> APIs copy 'API audience' next to Auth0 Management API to the audience attribute in the auth_config.json file

-4. Add some users:
+4. Add some users in User Management -> Users:

     * Go to users & create 2 users: bradpots@exampleapp.com & angelinajulie@exampleapp.com

-    * in the `user_metadata` of these users add the following info (firstName & language will be used in the app & department will be used in the dashboard parameter)
+    * in the `user_metadata` of these users add their firstName and language.
+In `app_metadata` add theur department. (`user_metadata` is meant for user preferences that they could easily change, whereas `app_metadata` is for user information that an admin would control:)

-      for Brad: `{"department": "Antax", "firstName": "Brad", "language": "fr" }`
+      for Brad:  `user_metadata = {"firstName": "Brad", "language": "fr" } app_metadata = {"department": "Quadbase" }`

-      for Angelina: `{ "department": "Freshzap", "firstName": "Angelina", "language": "en" }`
+      for Angelina: `user_metadata = {"firstName": "Angelina", "language": "en" } app_metadata = { "department": "Linedoncon"}`

 5. In order for the metadata to be able to be extracted from the jwt tokens we need to add a rule.

-    * Go to Rules and create a rule with name 'Add user metadata to token' and use the following function:
+    * Go to Auth Pipeline -> Rules and create a rule with name 'Add metadata to token' and use the following function: